Yuthish3/Expense_tracking_app/README.md

    - Add shared expenses
    - View balance and expense history

-3. Trigger email alerts by setting a budget and exceeding or nearing it
+3. Trigger email alerts by setting a budget and exceeding or nearing it (if credentials are configured)

 ---

 ## Developer

 Developed by **Yuthish Kumar V**

-Features including budget alerts, email notifications, and group-based expense sharing were implemented as part of this application.
+Features include:
+- Budget tracking and reporting
+- Email notifications
+- Group-based expense sharing (like Splitwise)